college-lee/college-lee/README.md

 ## Hello 👋
-My name is Lee and I'm a person who is interested in web development and cybersecurity.
+My name is Lee and I'm studying a software engineering at the Polytechnic School of Cáceres.
-## Skills ♣️
-  - Some Java coding
-  - Some C coding
-  - Some C++ coding

 ## Contact 📳
-Currently, only by email: developer.lee.chong@gmail.com
+- Email: jchongoj@alumnos.unex.es